 - Repeat steps 2-3 for additional buckets in your framework.

-For example, you may start your hypothesis with a focus on revenue for a profitability issue.
-If you find that the reason is due to a decrease in volume, you may next hypothesize that the issue is due to an increase in competition.
+For example, you might start your hypothesis with a focus on revenue for a profitability issue.
+If you find that the reason is due to a decrease in volume, you may hypothesize that the issue is due to an increase in competition.
 You then ask for data regarding the competition, and adjust your hypothesis accordingly to the data or lack thereof.

 Hypothesis Driven Approach Example